-The moratorium on enforcement under paragraph 43 and 44 of Schedule B1 to the Insolvency Act also applies to the special administration (bank insolvency) and special administration (bank administration Special Administration (Bank Insolvency) and Special Administration (Bank Administration) procedures under regulation 15 and Schedule 1 paragraph 5 and Schedule 2 paragraph 6 of the Investment Bank Special Administration Regulations 2011.
-In the case of Special Administration (Bank Administration) the application of paragraph 43 is subject to (i) in the case of Special Administration (Bank Administration) following transfer to a bridge bank, the requirement for Bank of England approval in addition to administration consent until the Bank of England has given an 'Objective A Achievement Notice'; and (ii) the court must also consider Objective A is to provide support for a private sector purchaser or bridge bank.
+The moratorium on enforcement under paragraph 43 and 44 of Schedule B1 to the Insolvency Act also applies to Special Administration (Bank Insolvency) and Special Administration (Bank Administration) under regulation 15 and Schedule 1 paragraph 5 and Schedule 2 paragraph 6 of the Investment Bank Special Administration Regulations 2011.
+In the case of Special Administration (Bank Administration) the application of paragraph 43 is subject to (i) in the case of Special Administration (Bank Administration) following transfer to a bridge bank, the requirement for Bank of England approval in addition to administrator consent until the Bank of England has given an 'Objective A Achievement Notice'; and (ii) the court must also consider Objective A and the special administration objectives when giving any permissions.
+Objective A is to provide support for a private sector purchaser or bridge bank.